 Introduction: Human growth is dependent on social interactions.
 As a significant part of the human entity, language plays a crucial role in this regard.
 Humans communicate through verbal and nonverbal languages.
 Conversational skills are the most important pragmatics skills, and children with autism spectrum disorder suffer from significant deficits in pragmatics, and because of this they face successive communication failures due to impaired pragmatic and conversational skills.
 Thus, developing treatment methods that focus on improving the conversational skills of these children is especially important.
-The aim of the present study was to compare the effectiveness of Holistic Multidimensional Treatment Model (HMTM) with the interventional method of reciprocal imitation and evaluating the function of pragmatic skills and the severity of this disorder in 60 Persian speaking children with autism aged 4 - 10.
+The present study aims at evaluating the function of pragmatic skills and the severity of this disorder in 60 Persian speaking children with autism aged 4 - 10.
 The participants were randomly divided into two groups.
-The first group consisted of 30 autistic children who received the interventional method of reciprocal imitation and the second group encompassed 30 autistic children undergoing the effectiveness of the Holistic Multidimensional Treatment Model HMTM (Hojjati Model) - a cybernetic-based approach -on enhancing the speech of children with autism.
+The first group consisted of 30 autistic children who received the interventional method of reciprocal imitation and the second group encompassed 30 autistic children undergoing the effectiveness of the cognitive model- a cybernetic-based approach-on enhancing the speech of children with autism.